 This satisfying stew is a breeze to make if you have canned beans and tomatoes on hand, as well as some cooked rice.
-This stew is a perfect meal for a cozy night’s dinner, with plenty of leftovers for the next day.
+It’s a perfect meal for a cozy night’s dinner.
 And it makes a great taco filling!

 - 1 medium yellow or white onion, chopped (about 2 cups)